readyready15728/misc/awakemud-notes.md

 * Road Hog Racing in West Tacoma sells vehicles.
 * There is a Matrix terminal in the southernmost room of Bryerson Medical but it requires an electronics kit and cracking to enter.
-* The manager of the Flying Dragon Restaurant offers work.
-(Minimum reputation 1500.)
+* The manager of the Flying Dragon Restaurant offers work (minimum reputation 1500).
 * Kiriyama's in Chinatown sells flechette ammunition and various other martial goods.
 * Honest Obie's in Chinatown sells all kinds of armor and other apparel.